yakasov/obsidian-notes/Course/Theoretical Computer Science (M21276)/Lectures/(A7) Pushdown Automata.md

 What do we do to the stack?
 *pop, push($B$)*, ($B$ is one of the stack characters), or *nop*

-If $a \neq \Lambda$, the head is automatically moved to the next symbol.
+If $a \neq \lambda$, the head is automatically moved to the next symbol.

 ### Describing NPDAs
 NPDAs can be described by: